Hawking radiation: black hole vs de Sitter: Entropy of cosmological horizon in de Sitter (d+1)-spacetime

 \subsection{Negative entropy and contracting de Sitter}

-In the off-shell approach\cite{Diakonov2025} there is the problem of the negative sign in the first law for de Sitter horizon.\cite{Jacobson2023} This negative sign actually corresponds to the negative sign of entropy, which violates the bulk-horizon correspondence.
+The controversial negative sign in the off-shell approach in Ref.\cite{Diakonov2025} and in the first law for the de Sitter horizon in Ref.\cite{Jacobson2023} actually corresponds to a negative sign for the entropy, and this violates the bulk-horizon correspondence.
 In the local thermodynamic approach the contradiction does not arise: the signs of both entropies (of the Hubble volume and of cosmological horizon) coincide.

-However, the negative entropy also takes place, but for the contracting de Sitter state.
+However, the negative entropy may also take place, but this happens for the contracting de Sitter state.
 Both the entropy of the Hubble volume and the entropy of cosmological horizon are negative for the contracting Universe.
 This becomes clear, when the Painlev\'e-Gullstrand (PG) coordinates \cite{Painleve,Gullstrand} are used, which have no singularity at the horizon.
 The PG metric is given by

 where ${\bf v}({\bf r})=H{\bf r}$ is the shift velocity.
 The positive Hubble parameter, $H>0$, corresponds to expansion and the negative Hubble parameter, $H<0$, corresponds to contraction.
+Similar situation for the entropies of black and white holes was discussed in Section \ref{WhiteHoleSec}.

 For the contracting de Sitter Universe, the local temperature is negative, $T=H/\pi <0$.
 This produces the negative entropy density in Eq. (\ref{EntropyDensity}):

 and correspondingly the negative entropy of the Hubble volume: